saitaiky/notebook/docs/docs/web-development/kubernetes/architecture/core-concepts.md

 ## Others
 ### service

+> TL;DR - A service is a stable endpoint to connect to "something"

 The service just means you're giving it a persistent endpoint in the cluster so that everything else can access that set of pods at a specific DNS name and port.

 ### namespace

 The namespace is really just a filter on your view at the command line.
+It can be used to filter out a lot of this other stuff that's maybe of only interest to a System Administrator or somebody managing the cluster.

 That's really all it is.
 It's not a security feature.
 If you're familiar with some of the internals of Docker, you hear about namespaces in Docker. **This is in no way the same thing in kubernetes**.
 This is simply a way for you to filter your views when you're using the kubectrl command line.

 A good example might be when using Docker Desktop, it defaults to the default namespace and filters out all of the system containers running Kubernetes in the background.

+Kubernetes starts with four initial namespaces:

+This one is really just used for installation and then eventually, connecting to something.

+-   `default` The default namespace for objects with no other namespace
+-   `kube-system` The namespace for objects created by the Kubernetes system
+-   `kube-public` This namespace is mostly reserved for cluster usage, in case that some resources should be visible and readable publicly throughout the whole cluster.
+One usage of it is to use the **ConfigMaps** for bootstrapping the cluster.
+-   `kube-node-lease` **You don't need to work on it** - This namespace holds [Lease](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/lease-v1/) objects associated with each node.
+Node leases allow the kubelet to send [heartbeats](https://kubernetes.io/docs/concepts/architecture/nodes/#heartbeats) so that the control plane can detect node failure.

 ## Further Reading